IOWA NUMISMATIC ASSOCIATION

 The name of this corporation shall be "Iowa Numismatic Association."
 Its principal place of business shall be at Des Moines, Iowa.

-The objects of this corporation shall be to encourage and promote the science of numismatics; to share knowledge among coin collectors and students; to encourage and assist new collectors; to foster the interest of youth in the subject; to stimulate and advance affiliations between our association and kindred organizations in the United States and foreign countries; to acquire and disseminate numismatic knowledge and, generally, to represent numismatic interests throughout the State of Iowa.
+The Iowa Numismatic Association is an educational organization dedicated to educating, encouraging and to promote the science of numismatics.
+We share knowledge among coin collectors and students; to encourage and assist new collectors; to foster the interest of youth in the subject; to stimulate and advance affiliations between our association and kindred organizations in the United States and to represent numismatic interests throughout the State of Iowa.

 Section 1.
 Any person interested in Numismatics, over eighteen years of age, and of good moral character, may become a member upon recommendation of the membership committee.